kissdaniel/lattics/README.rst

 Installation
 ------------

 You can install LattiCS directly from this repository using pip.
-See details `HERE <https://kissdaniel.github.io/lattics/installation.html/>`__
+See details `here <https://kissdaniel.github.io/lattics/installation.html>`__ .

 Documentation
 -------------